-Total Fund Balance - Governmental Funds Amounts reported for governmental activities in the staten position are different because: ment of net Capital assets used in governmental activities are no resources and, therefore, are not reported as assets in go funds.
-The cost of the assets is \$9,778,088 and the adepreciation is \$3,787,090. overnmental 5,990,998 Property taxes and earned income taxes receivable general collected next year, but are not considered available soon pay for the current period's expenditures and, then unavailable in the funds. enough to 342,883 The actuarially accrued net pension liability and deferred or inflows of resources for pensions are not recorded or financial statements.
-(1,268,052) The net OPEB asset is not a financial resource and, therefore reported as an asset in governmental funds. ore, it is not 67,830 Long-term liabilities are not due and payable in the current therefore, are not reported as liabilities in the funds. liabilities at year-end consist of: • ' Notes and loa Compensated (243,499) Total Net Position - Governmental Activities \$ 7,935,558
+Total Fund Balance - Governmental Funds \$ 2,849,856 Amounts reported for governmental activities in the statement of net position are different because: Capital assets used in governmental activities are not financial resources and, therefore, are not reported as assets in governmental funds.
+The cost of the assets is \$10,783,883 and the accumulated depreciation is \$4,067,186.
+6,716,697 Property taxes and earned income taxes receivable generally will be collected next year, but are not considered available soon enough to pay for the current period's expenditures and, therefore, are unavailable in the funds.
+368,334 The actuarially accrued net pension liability and deferred outflows and inflows of resources for pensions are not recorded on the fund financial statements.
+(1,368,811) The net OPEB asset is not a financial resource and, therefore, it is not reported as an asset in governmental funds.
+21,566 Long-term liabilities are not due and payable in the current period and, therefore, are not reported as liabilities in the funds.
+Long-term liabilities at year-end consist of: Notes and loans payable Compensated absences \$ (215,922) (244,553) (460,475) Total Net Position - Governmental Activities \$ 8,127,167